 The initial allotment of influenza vaccine should be used for vulnerable and high-risk groups, including:

 Don't delay vaccination to wait for a particular product.
-Both standard-dose QIV and high-dose TIV protect against the flu, and the most important thing is for older adults to be vaccinated.
-Seniors are eligible for one publicly funded influenza vaccination per season only.
+Seniors are only eligible for one publicly funded influenza vaccination per season only.

-Flucelvax Quad is a mammalian cell culture-based quadrivalent inactivated influenza vaccine that is authorized for use in Canada for individuals nine years of age and older.
-This vaccine is primarily distributed to pharmacies and won't be included on our Seasonal Influenza Order Form.
-Patients with egg allergies don't need to be referred to a pharmacy.
-The National Advisory Committee on Immunization states that egg allergy is not a contraindication for influenza vaccination.
+Flucelvax Quad is a mammalian cell culture-based quadrivalent inactivated influenza vaccine that is authorized for use in Canada for individuals two years of age and older.

 Vaccine orders may include both multi-dose vials and pre-filled syringes.
 Make the necessary room in your vaccine fridge to accommodate the packaging.
 Pre-filled syringes will require the addition of a 1-inch to 1.5-inch safety-engineered needle tip.